-You will have the opportunity to gain the confidence in speaking and writing effectively on a variety of topical issues, understand and use Spanish grammar accurately, develop reading and listening abilities and practising translation.
+You will have the opportunity to gain confidence in speaking and writing effectively on a variety of topical issues, understand and use Spanish grammar accurately, develop reading and listening abilities and practise translation.

 The course includes a variety of activities and assignments aimed at developing useful specific and transferable skills that will prepare students for the A-level exam as well as university and the world of work.
 These include understanding spoken and written Spanish, communicating orally and in writing on the topics covered, conducting independent research in Spanish, collecting and summarising information, oral presentations, discussions, translating from Spanish into English and from English into Spanish, and writing analytical-critical essays.